EnsembleTechs/ohbiohealth-doc/API/API.md

 #### Decode of JWT token return from User Login API

 The User Login API returns the token inside Cookies under the name "express:sess".
+The token is automatically attached as a session cookie to OH platform's web site.
 If you decode the token in https://jwt.io as below:

 ![Token1](JWT-Decode-3a-1.png)